MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-Clixml.md

 ```

 ## DESCRIPTION
-The **Import-CliXml** cmdlet imports a CLIXML file with data that represents Microsoft .NET Framework objects and creates the objects in Windows PowerShell.
+The **Import-CliXml** cmdlet imports a CLIXML file with data that represents Microsoft .NET Framework objects and creates the objects in PowerShell.

 A valuable use of **Import-CliXml** is to import credentials and secure strings that have been exported as secure XML by running the Export-Clixml cmdlet.
 For an example of how to do this, see Example 2.